Current as of August 2023 | Download print version (in PDF)

-The Law on Foundations and the Law on Societal Organizations permit foreign citizens together with Indonesians or otherwise to establish a foundation under Indonesian law, and foreign foundations, such as foundations established under foreign laws, to operate in Indonesian territory.
-Foreign foundations must be operated in partnership with an Indonesian foundation and are limited to the pursuit of social, religious or humanitarian objectives.
-The Law on Foundations and Government Regulation No. 59 of 2016 on Societal Organizations Established by Foreign Nationals outline a set of rules regarding foundations established by foreign individuals or entities.
+The Law on Foundations and the Law on Societal Organizations permit foreign citizens together with Indonesians or otherwise to establish a foundation under Indonesian law.
+The laws also permit foreign foundations, such as foundations established under foreign laws, to operate in Indonesian territory.
+A foreign foundation must operate in partnership with an Indonesian foundation and is limited to the pursuit of social, religious or humanitarian objectives.
+The Law on Foundations and Government Regulation No. 59 of 2016 on Societal Organizations Established by Foreign Nationals outlines a set of rules regarding foundations established by foreign individuals or entities.

 Such foundations must have a minimum of one Indonesian member on the executive board and that member must serve as the NPO’s chair, secretary, or treasurer (Government Regulation 63/2008 Article 12).
 In addition, all members of the executive board must be residents of Indonesia.
 Members of the executive board, governing board, and supervisory board who are not Indonesian citizens must have work and temporary residence permits (KITAS or Kartu Izin Tinggal Sementara) (Government Regulation 63/2008 Article 13).

 There are no other provisions regarding the control of an organization.
 It is therefore possible that an Indonesian NPO could be controlled by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).
-However, it is important to note that there are regulations regarding the “registration” of such NPOs.
+However, it is important to note that such NPOs may face additional requirements for registration.

 NPOs are generally subject to income tax on the same basis as other legal entities (Law No. 36 of 2008 on Income Tax Article 2 Section 1(b)).